Compton, Guildford: History

 Relics from the structure of the tower of the village's church, St Nicholas', suggest that the area was settled during the period of Roman occupation of Britain.
 Compton appears in Domesday Book of 1086 as Conton(e).
 It was held by Walter, son of Othere.
 Its domesday assets were: 11 hides; 1 church, 9 ploughs, 7 acre of meadow.
 It rendered £9.

 St Nicholas' Church contains one of the oldest surviving carved Norman screens.
 The basic structure, including the tower, is Anglo-Saxon, but it has been much altered over the centuries.
 For example, the influence of the Normans can be seen in the arches, the timber roofing (thought to date back to 1165) and the unique carved wooden screen in the chancel.
 Other features were added in the generations that followed, such as the spire (14th century), the pulpit and the clock (17th century).
-The church is grade I.
+A unique feature is the only surviving two-storey sanctuary in England.
+The church is grade I-listed.

 On the outskirts of Compton is the 16th century stately home Loseley Park.
 The Great Hall contains panelling taken from Henry VIII's palace at Nonsuch Park.

 The Withies Inn is one of the oldest buildings in the village.
 Just off the main road, it was built in the 16th century.

 The manor of Field Place was bought in 1709 by the London publisher Samuel Manship (1665-1720), passing to his widow Anne and then their son John.
 His son John only had one child Anne, who eloped, and the manor was sold.

 The ashes of Aldous Huxley were brought from the US on 27 October 1971 and interred in his parents' grave at Watts Cemetery.